InSourceIO/InSourceIO.github.io/_posts/articles/2018-08-28-custom-authorization-with-spring-boot.md

 4. Wire that up to the `DefaultMethodSecurityExpressionHandler` to be used by our `@Pre` and `@Post` method security.

 <p class="alert alert-info">
-<strong>Note:</strong> We can't simply component-scan the `PermissionEvaluatorManager` because we have numerous of `PermissionEvaluator`s on the classpath.
+<strong>Note:</strong> We can't simply component-scan the <code>PermissionEvaluatorManager</code> because we have numerous of <code>PermissionEvaluator</code>s on the classpath.
 The technique above ensures only the one we want is used.
 There are a few hacky ways to do this, but the above is the cleanest way to ensure our intended manager class is used.
 </p>

 ### Secure your API